-Without a clearly defined lead generation process, you’ll struggle to predict revenue and you won’t be able to accurately forecast your team’s sales performance.
-You want your sales team spending their time selling – not endlessly searching for leads online and offline.
+Without a clearly defined lead search process, you’ll struggle to accurately forecast revenue, lead generation totals and your team’s sales performance.
+You want your sales team to spend their time selling – not endlessly searching for leads online and offline.

-The right process, tools and templates will help keep the qualified leads coming in, so your sales team stays productive, focused and motivated.
+The right process, tools and templates will help keep the qualified leads coming in and knowing how to prioritize those leads will help your sales team stay productive, focused and motivated.

 This is your ultimate guide to automating your lead generation strategy and prioritizing the leads you have.

-Lead generation is the process of finding, identifying and attracting potential customers into your sales pipeline so that you can engage them, tell them about your products and services and move them through the funnel.
+Lead generation is the process of finding, identifying and attracting potential customers into your sales pipeline so that you can engage them, through direct contact or email marketing, tell them about your products and services and move them through the sales funnel.

 You can generate leads online in multiple ways and on many different channels.
 More often than not, however, it won’t mean anything unless you can leverage that awareness into attention.

-Making and nurturing connections is at the core of any sales job.
-There are three classic challenges a sales team will continually face:
+Making and nurturing connections is at the core of any sales job and your sales team needs to know how to:

-- A hot lead goes cold: Because a rep didn’t follow up in time, a highly interested lead goes with a competitor solution
+A hot lead going cold.
+Because a rep didn’t follow up in time, a highly interested lead goes with a competitor's solution

-- Pursuing a wrong decision maker: Your sales reps could waste days and weeks talking to the wrong person and ultimately lose a sale
+Pursuing a wrong decision-maker.
+Your sales reps waste days or weeks talking to the wrong person and ultimately lose a sale

-With the right approach, you can automate large parts of your lead generation process.
-When you free your sales reps from mundane admin work, they can refine their sales skills and hone their expertise.
+Automating parts of your lead generation process will streamline workflows and make it easier for your team to nurture higher-quality leads.
+When you free your sales reps from mundane admin work, they can also spend time refining their sales skills and honing their expertise.

 Fewer bottlenecks in your sales pipeline, more conversations with the best prospects and a happier sales team.